Library

 Migraine

-NICE CG150 sets the diagnostic pathway for migraine and the order in which preventive treatments should be tried (propranolol, topiramate, amitriptyline, candesartan).
-Once a patient has failed at least four preventives, separate NICE Technology Appraisals cover CGRP monoclonal antibody injections (TA682 erenumab, TA659 galcanezumab, TA764 fremanezumab, TA871 eptinezumab) and TA260 covers Botox for chronic migraine.
+NHS guideline CG150 sets the diagnostic pathway for migraine and lists the preventive treatments that should be tried (propranolol, topiramate, amitriptyline, and candesartan as an off-label option).
+Once a patient has failed at least three preventives, separate NHS Technology Appraisals cover CGRP monoclonal antibody injections (TA682 erenumab, TA659 galcanezumab, TA764 fremanezumab, TA871 eptinezumab); TA260 covers Botox for chronic migraine.

 CG150+